 By the 19th century, hokku became an art form in and of itself, and the word haiku comes from that.
 The word “haiku” is both plural and singular.
 Writing haiku can be quite a fun creative writing exercise because you must fit them together like a puzzle.
 However, to become a great haiku poet, you must know how to write a haiku correctly as they would in Japan.

 This guide will walk you through the steps so you can create beautiful haiku poetry that could stand its own even in Japan.
+You might also be wondering, what is a limerick?

 - Materials Needed